 The Complete Guide to Venture Capital Trusts (VCTs)

 The Venture Capital Trust scheme was introduced by the UK Government in 1995, in a bid to encourage investment into young, entrepreneurial businesses in the UK.
-And since their inception, Venture Capital Trusts (or VCTs) have raised a staggering ÂŁ8.7b in total.Â
+Since their inception, Venture Capital Trusts (or VCTs) have raised a staggering £11.0b in total.

 Over the years, VCTs have attracted investors by offering unique tax advantages and the opportunity to diversify their portfolios.
-According to HMRC, whilst the overall number of companies operating as VCTs decreased in 2021, the amount of investment raised in the 2020-2021 tax year was up 4% from 2019-2020.
-And this continues to grow, reaching ÂŁ1.13b in 2021-2022 (up 65% on the previous year).Â
+Despite this, the overall number of companies operating as VCTs decreased by four in 2023, down from 52 companies to 48.

 In this guide to Venture Capital Trusts, we explore how they operate and the VCT tax benefits that are available to investors.
-We also look at recent policy changes to the Venture Capital Trust scheme and the different types of VCTs you might come across.Â
+We also look at recent policy changes to the Venture Capital Trust scheme and the different types of VCTs you might come across.

 What is a Venture Capital Trust?

-Venture Capital Trusts are listed investment companies that have been approved by HMRC.
-Similar to other investment trusts, VCTs pool together capital to invest in private companies.
 Unlike traditional funds, however, VCTs raise funds by listing on stock markets.
-VCTs may look like other public companies that trade on stock exchanges, such as Skyscanner and Darktrace, but the capital that they raise is instead used to fund small companies in the UK.Â
+VCTs may look like other public companies that trade on stock exchanges, such as Skyscanner and Darktrace, but the capital that they raise is instead used to fund small companies in the UK.

 While many VCTs are sector-agnostic, others may focus on particular industries to maximise their tax-efficient investments.
 Octopus Titan VCT, for instance, focuses on tech-enabled businesses with high growth potential, whereas funds like Pembroke VCT specialise more in consumer-driven companies.